WordPress/Advanced-administration-handbook/upgrade/filezilla.md

 1. Click **File > Site Manager** from FileZilla main window.
 2. Click **New Site** then name the new connection to what you want (example: My blog server).
-3. Enter the ftp address for your website in Host box.
-Usually, if your website is http://www.example.com, then the ftp address may be ftp://ftp.example.com or ftp://example.com.
+3. Enter the FTP address for your website in Host box.
+Usually, if your website is http://www.example.com, then the FTP address may be ftp://ftp.example.com or ftp://example.com.
 Some hosts also have a single FTP address for all their customers, so it may be ftp://ftp.examplehost.com/ .
 Note: Do not put a / at the end unless specifically told to do so on your cPanel or by your host.
 4. Leave the Port box blank.
 Default value 21 should be used.
 Only change these if your FTP account details explicitly indicate that you should.
 5. Select **Normal** from Logon Type box
 6. Enter the full username that you have been given in User box.
 It may be just a username, or it may look like an email address (but it isn’t one).
 For instance, it would look similar to user or user@example.com.